palexandremello/goes-py/README.md

  And install manually

->**pip install -e .**
+>**python setup.py install**

-But if you don't want to build the cloned repository, just use the pip.
+But if you don't want to build the cloned repository, just use the pip on terminal.

  ### 2. Pip Install:

-  With the pip:
+  Acess a terminal and use the command **pip**:

   > **pip install goespy**

+ ### 3. Update the package:

+ When the package is updated, you need use that command on your terminal:

+ > **pip install --upgrade goespy**

+ Or if you want build again the new source code

  ## Examples how to use:

  This package has two main function, can be used to get dataset from GOES:

- ### 1. HOWTO get from ABI-sensors:
+ ### 1. HOW TO get from ABI-sensors:

-First open a file with the filename **firstexample.py** and put the next command on the top.
+First open a file with the filename **firstexample.py** and put the next command on header's script.

 > **from goespy.Downloader import ABI_Downloader**